grolig/pv281/slides/10-wasm.md

 ---

+# From now on,
-# From now, the discussed version is always `next`
+# the version is always `next`

 ---

-# Data fetching, using console, local storage and other browser APIs
+# Using browser APIs

-We have two options for working with the browser API:
+When we want to use data fetching, the console or local storage, we have two main crate options for working with the browser API:

-- [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) crate: Used to interact with JS code.
+- [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen): Used to **interact with JS code**.
-- [`gloo`](https://github.com/rustwasm/gloo) crate: collection of libraries that provide idiomatic wrappers for browser APIs.
+- [gloo](https://github.com/rustwasm/gloo): collection of libraries that provide idiomatic **wrappers for browser APIs**.

 Prefer using [`gloo`](https://github.com/rustwasm/gloo).